 The Curriculum Theory Project (CTP) advances research on the role of education, and its significance, in a democratic society, both nationally and internationally.
 As doctoral students engaged in curriculum theory—the interdisciplinary study of educational experience, directed largely via curriculum—and officers of The Curriculum Theory Graduate Student Collaborative (CTGSC); we have enjoyed the opportunity to participate in and contribute to CTP’s rich history, and join an inviting intellectual community that continues to give and to grow after 25 years.

+Dr. William F. Pinar founded CTP in 1995.
 Drs.
-William F. Pinar and William E. Doll, Jr. founded CTP in 1995, as Dr. Pinar notes: “to advance curriculum theory as a field of study and to underline LSU’s primary position in that field.”1 Curriculum theory invites us to think of education beyond teaching and learning.
+William F. Pinar and William E. Doll, Jr. served as co-directors, as Dr. Pinar notes: “to advance curriculum theory as a field of study and to underline LSU’s primary position in that field.”1 Curriculum theory invites us to think of education beyond teaching and learning.
 CHSE Dean and CTP faculty member, Dr. Roland Mitchell explains that it “asks the hard questions about what constitutes knowledge,…delves into relationships, not even what makes us human, but ultimately what connects us to the world.”

 Striked Harp, Joined Chorus, Joyous Together, Hailing in the New

 CTP students and faculty are dedicated to studying the factors influencing and altering

 education practices around the world.
 Foundational research continues in areas embracing: